MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 VALUES (@OrderID, 1, 712, 8.99);
 ```

-You need to encapsulate this code in a transaction so that all inserts succeed or fail as an atomic unit or work.
+Encapsulate this code in a transaction so that all inserts succeed or fail as an atomic unit or work.

 ## Challenge solution